 In the late 1970s and early 1980s, the need for alternative storage began to grow when pools at many nuclear reactors began to fill up with stored spent fuel.
 Utilities began looking at options such as dry cask storage for increasing spent fuel storage capacity.
-See the graph of nuclear fuel storage pool capacity.

 Dry cask storage allows spent fuel that has already been cooled in the spent fuel pool for at least one year to be surrounded by inert gas inside a container called a cask.
 The casks are typically steel cylinders that are either welded or bolted closed.
 The steel cylinder provides a leak-tight confinement of the spent fuel.
 Each cylinder is surrounded by additional steel, concrete, or other material to provide radiation shielding to workers and members of the public.
 Some of the cask designs can be used for both storage and transportation.